-When it comes to building data analytics and reporting solutions, choosing the right chart type for a certain data visualization task remains a common challenge.
-What to pick for data comparison, studying distribution, observing data over time, or another certain purpose?
-It all can be very tricky!
-To help you overcome with this challenge to the best effect, today we are launching a series of articles entitled Choose Right Chart Type for Data Visualization.
-The series is designed to quickly explain what chart types you should pick for one purpose of data analysis or another.
+When it comes to creating data analytics and reporting solutions, choosing the right chart type for a certain data visualization task remains a common challenge.
+What do you pick for data comparison, studying distribution, observing data over time, or some other purpose?
+It can be very tricky!
+To help you overcome this challenge to the best effect, today we are launching a series of articles titled Choose Right Chart Type for Data Visualization.
+The series is designed to quickly explain what chart types you should pick for different purposes of data analysis.
 With that said, each article here will be devoted to a specific, yet still big question that you want your data to answer.

 List of Chart Types for Comparing Data

-To start off, here’s the list of basic chart types that are usually most helpful when your purpose is to compare some data:
+To start off, here’s a list of basic chart types that are commonly helpful when your purpose is to compare some data:

 - Bar and Column charts;